OpenNews/srccon/_transcripts/SRCCON2018-archiving-news-websites.md

 And another thing was don't build dynamic sites.
 Build things that are static that don't require the continued existence of a server or third party.
 It should be as simple as possible if you want the archives to continue working.

-Kathleen: Vince surf has talked about the concept of digital vellum.
+Kathleen: Vint Cerf has talked about the concept of digital vellum.
 Anybody heard that phrase?
 He is saying you create a box that has the content of the interactive but it always -- also -- includes all of the stuff that made that interactive work and that becomes a static thing within which you have got an interactive whatever.
 That is something that I think is not necessarily technically possible at this moment.

 It is.
 The internet archive has a whole bunch of old computer games for DOS and I think Windows '95.
 When you want to play this archive video game, they boot up a virtual machine running in your browser and gives the entire system to run the game.
 People are saying that is how you will have to interact with Flash content.
 Spin up a virtual machine containing a browser and old version of Adobe Flash.

-Kathleen: You have to have the immolator for the thing you are archiving.
+Kathleen: You have to have the emulator for the thing you are archiving.

 Just one caveat on that.
 That works if you can scope the amount of data you need access to.
 For example, you will not reproduce an entire search engine.
 You depend on that for external services.